dtopaloglou/pagination/README.md

 $pagination->setReturnUrl("blah/mypage.php");
 ```

 The other question you might be askign yourself is, what about all the ```$_GET ``` variables I might already have?
 Well this part I left it up to the developer.
-I won't deal with what you have as data contained in your  ```php $_GET ```.
+I won't deal with what you have as data contained in your  ```$_GET ```.
 However, the solution to this is to provide the query string in the class, and it'll re-assemble it for you and it will show up in the links.

 Here's an example of what is meant:
 ```php